-Anti-aging masks are typically composed of ingredients that speed up cell turnover, or the process in which the skin sheds older, duller cells and produces fresh, vibrant new cells to help achieve a more youthful complexion.
+Anti-aging masks, like a face mask for wrinkles, are typically composed of ingredients that speed up cell turnover, or the process in which the skin sheds older, duller cells and produces fresh, vibrant new cells to help achieve a more youthful complexion.

 Ingredients in anti-aging masks can include:

 You’ll want to use these masks sparingly.
 Start with once a week, see how your skin reacts, and then decide if two times a week will be kind for your skin.
 It can also help to keep an eye on the ingredients list and look for added exfoliants that work to speed up your skin’s turnover—these ingredients can certainly be effective, but they may also disrupt your skin’s health if overused.

 When using skincare products packed with ingredients that speed up the renewal process of your skin, the American Academy of Dermatology recommends protecting your skin with SPF during the day.